thesfinox/mars-reconnaissance-orbiter/docs/source/contributing.rst

 Contributing Guide
 ==================

-We welcome contributions to the HSI Mars project!
-This guide will help you get started.
+Contributions to the HSI Mars project are welcome.
+This guide explains how to contribute.

 Ways to Contribute
 ------------------

-There are many ways to contribute to this project:
+You can contribute in several ways:

 * 🐛 Report bugs
 * 💡 Suggest new features
 * 📝 Improve documentation
 * 🧪 Add tests
-* 💻 Submit code improvements
+* 💻 Submit code
 * 📊 Share example analyses

 Getting Started